About More Things Japanese

-More Things Japanese is a blog on Japanese culture, news, and food from the author of Samurai Awakening, Benjamin Martin.
+More Things Japanese is a blog on Japanese culture, news, and food from the author of the Samurai Awakening series, Benjamin Martin.
 He has been studying Japan for more than ten years, and has spent the last 5+ years living on small islands in Okinawa prefecture.
-He still lives in Okinawa working as a International Relations Coordinator for the Okinawa Prefecture Ocean Thermal Energy Conversion (OTEC) Project on Kume Island.
+He still lives in Okinawa working as an International Relations Coordinator for the Okinawa Prefecture Ocean Thermal Energy Conversion (OTEC) Project on Kume Island.
 You can find out more about him on Facebook, his author profile, or by commenting on any post.

 More Things Japanese is based on the book Things Japanese written by Basil Hall Chamberlain in the 1900’s.
 It was a collection of articles on varying aspects of Japanese life and culture.
 More Things Japanese hopes to follow along in his footsteps, but for today’s world.

 Interested in Japan?
 Have a question you’d like answered?
 Post a comment or email me.
 I’d love to hear from you.